Cognigy/Documentation/docs/en/docs/voicegateway/references/verbs-hooks/overview.md

 To create a voice agent,
 you need to build a Flow on the Cognigy.AI side using [Voice Nodes](../../../ai/flow-nodes/vg/voice-gateway.md).
-However, if you require additional commands that are not available in the Voice Nodes, you can add them using a [Code Node](#custom-commands-in-a-code-node).
+These Nodes provide the basic commands required for your voice agent.
+If you require additional commands that are not available in the Voice Nodes, you can add them using a [Code Node](#custom-commands-in-a-code-node).

+For incoming calls, you can use Voice Nodes and a Code Node.
+However, for outgoing calls, you must specify all parameters in the call request body, as described in the [Advanced Configuration Request](../../creating-outbound-calls.md#advanced-configuration-request) section.

 ## List of Commands